ungleich/__ungleich_openvpn_server/README.rst

 REQUIRED PARAMETERS
 -------------------
 config
-   Name of the configuration file below files/openvpn/
+   Name of the configuration file below files/openvpn/server-config.
+This is the main OpenVPN configuration file.

 OPTIONAL PARAMETERS